arjinkvlc/CryptoSignal/README.md

 ### **Setting Up API Keys**

-You need to provide your own Binance API keys for the application.
+You need to provide your own Binance Mainnet API keys for the application.
 Update the following fields in the `config.py` file:
 ```python
 BINANCE_API_KEY = "your_api_key_here"
 BINANCE_SECRET_KEY = "your_secret_key_here"
 ```

-**Do not include your keys in the project before uploading to public repositories.** Use `.gitignore` to exclude sensitive files.

 ### **Running the Backend**